 Healing is often messy and uncomfortable, too.
 It shines a light on our darkness, but it's on the other side of these experiences that we reach our potential, coming into alignment with our highest selves: the person we came to this Earth to be.
 During these moments of unease, uncertainty, or discomfort, be it physical or mental, we are moving through transformation.
 I want to remind you to keep showing up for yourself in these moments — ask for support and trust that you will get to the other side.
 You were chosen to be on a healing journey for all the lessons you're being called to learn through this transformation.
 Stay open to the process.

-In the upcoming weeks, the clarity I have been experiencing will take shape into my newest offering, an inclusive and accessible healing membership, and I can’t wait to share it with you.
+In the upcoming weeks, the clarity I have been experiencing will take shape into my newest offering and I can’t wait to share it with you.
 Throughout this time I have been reminded once again of the importance of accountability while healing, prioritizing our well-being, and making sure you and those around you hold you to that in whatever way is most supportive for you.
 This newest offering reflects the power of community and accountability as we heal.
 Stay tuned for more details or join my email list to be notified.

 Supportive Tools When Moving Through Transformation: